maubot/reactbot/README.md

   and an image response for "alot".
 * [samples/jesari.yaml](samples/jesari.yaml) contains a replacement for [jesaribot](https://github.com/maubot/jesaribot).
 * [samples/stallman.yaml](samples/stallman.yaml) contains a Stallman interject bot.
+* [samples/random-reaction.yaml](samples/random-reaction.yaml) has an example of
+  a randomized reaction to matching messages.

 ## Config format
 ### Templates